 Golden Retriever: 8 hours

 Another medium-large gun dog that was bred to retrieve game for hunters, Golden Retrievers are known for bringing back shot game undamaged due to their softer mouths.
-They also make excellent pets due to their playful nature, intelligence, and affectionate behavior towards owners and family members.
-However, they lack guard instincts, so making them into a watchdog is a bad idea.
+They also make excellent pets due to their playful nature, intelligence, and affectionate behavior toward owners and family members.
+However, they lack guard instincts, so making them watchdogs is terrible.

-Leaving them alone for more than 8 hours a day, however, can make them feel lonely and stressed.
+However, leaving them alone for more than 8 hours daily can make them feel lonely and stressed.

 Bulldog: 8 to 10 hours